containers/podman-desktop/CONTRIBUTING.md

 - Make sure you include as much information as possible in your PR so maintainers can understand.
 - Try to break up larger PRs into smaller ones for easier reviewing
 - Any additional code changes should be in a new commit so we can see what has changed between reviews.
-- Squash your commits into logical pieces of work
+- Squash your commits into logical pieces of work.

 ### Use the correct commit message semantics